geoalchemy/geoalchemy2/doc/orm_tutorial.rst

 ``session.scalar`` allows executing a clause and returning a scalar value (a boolean value in this case).

+The value ``True`` indicates that the lake "Garde" does intersects the ``LINESTRING(2 1,4 1)`` geometry.
+See the SpatiaLite SQL functions reference list for more information.

 The GeoAlchemy functions all start with ``ST_``.
 Operators are also called as functions, but the function names don't include the ``ST_`` prefix.
 As an